In Exercises 7–18, find the indicated area under the standard nor... | Channels for Pearson+

 1

-Step 2: Recall that the total area under the standard normal curve is 1.
-The area to the left of a z-score can be found using a z-table, statistical software, or a calculator with normal distribution functions.
+Step 2: Recall that the area under the standard normal curve corresponds to probabilities.
+To find the area between two z-scores, you need to calculate the cumulative probability for each z-score using the standard normal distribution table or technology.

-Step 3: Use a z-table or technology to find the cumulative probability (area) to the left of z = -1.5.
-This value represents the proportion of the distribution that lies to the left of z = -1.5.
+Step 3: Use the cumulative distribution function (CDF) for the standard normal distribution to find the cumulative probability for z = -1.55.
+This gives the area to the left of z = -1.55.

-Step 4: Similarly, use a z-table or technology to find the cumulative probability to the left of z = 1.5.
-To find the area to the right of z = 1.5, subtract the cumulative probability to the left of z = 1.5 from 1.
-This is because the total area under the curve is 1.
+Step 4: Similarly, use the CDF to find the cumulative probability for z = 1.04.
+This gives the area to the left of z = 1.04.

 Verified video answer for a similar problem: